FYSETC/FYSETC-SPIDER/README.md

 ## 4.2 Klipper

+We put Klipper related files like `printer.cfg` in `firmware/Klipper` folder in this repo.
+Please read the README there.
-You need to follow the Klipper [installation guide](https://www.klipper3d.org/Installation.html) to install [Klipper](https://github.com/KevinOConnor/klipper).

-When calling `make menuconfig`, please select below options
+If you want to use Klipper.
+You need to follow the Klipper [installation guide](https://www.klipper3d.org/Installation.html) to install [Klipper](https://github.com/KevinOConnor/klipper) first.
+When we try to compile it, we need to call `make menuconfig` to choose compile options, please select options for Spider as below describe.

 ### 4.2.1 menuconfig

+Please choose these options for Spider, you need to decide which to choose according to your board and wiring on some options.

 - #### Enable `extra low-level configuration options`